 None(the default) and

-If the semantics of a language construct change in any given release the “Language compatibility” setting will ensure an older handler will continue to see the runtime behavior that existed at the time it was authored, until such behavior is deprecated and removed.
+If the semantics of a language construct change in any given release the “Language compatibility” setting will ensure an older Eventing Function will continue to see the runtime behavior that existed at the time it was authored, until such behavior is deprecated and removed.
 Note 6.0.0, 6.5.0, and 6.6.2 are the only currently defined versions and for newly authored Functions the default is the highest compatibility version available, currently 6.6.2.

 For example, accessing non-existent items from a keyspace returns undefined in 6.5.0, while in 6.0.0 an exception is thrown.
 In addition only a Function with “language compatibility” of 6.6.2 in its settings will pass binary documents to the OnUpdate(doc,meta) handler.
-In addition alues of 6.0.0 and 6.5.0 will filter all binary documents out of the DCP mutation stream, only 6.6.2 will pass binary documents to the Function handlers.
+In addition values of 6.0.0 and 6.5.0 will filter all binary documents out of the DCP mutation stream, only 6.6.2 will pass binary documents to the Eventing Function handlers.

 Script Timeout: Script Timeout provides a timeout option to terminate a non-responsive Function.